 Mint.com was founded in 2006 and is currently owned by Intuit.
 It offers you a way to budget and track your money in one place.
 And it’s one of the most popular YNAB alternatives.

 It’ll also send you alerts if your bank account is running low or you have payments due on loans or credit cards.
-This is a nice feature because it helps ensure that you won’t accidentally forget to make a payment.
+This is a nice feature because it helps ensure you won’t accidentally forget to pay.

 In addition, Mint will let you know how much you’re paying in ATM and other fees.
 And it’ll alert you if there are any large or unusual transactions on your accounts.